 There is no need to export and import a virtual machine to move across the hosts.
 This utility helps you move virtual machines across the Hyper-V Servers without having to export them first.
 This utility has been tested on Windows Server 2008 RTM and SP2 but it should work on Windows Server 2012 Hyper-V Server also.

 VHD Resizer a free tool designed to resize Hyper-V Virtual Machine’s VHD files.
 You can use this tool to convert from Fixed to Dynamic VHD disks.
-Since this is a sector by sector copy operation, the source file remains unchanged.
-You can even use this tool to convert physical hard disks or USB hard disk convert to a Hyper-V VHD file.
+Since this is a sector-by-sector copy operation, the source file remains unchanged.
+You can even use this tool to convert physical hard disks or USB hard disks to a Hyper-V VHD file.

 AMD and Hyper-V System Compatibility Check

 This utility checks your system’s compatibility with Microsoft Hyper-V and AMD processors.
 The utility has been updated to check and report on AMD’s Rapid Virtualization Indexing (RVI) feature that provides the necessary Second Level Address Translation (SLAT) support for Hyper-V.